CAVaccineInventory/vial/README.md

 ## Setting up a development environment

 The recommended development environment for VIAL uses [Docker Compose](https://docs.docker.com/compose/).
-It has been tested using [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).
+It has been tested using [Docker for Mac](https://docs.docker.com/docker-for-mac/install/), which can be installed using `brew install --cask docker`.

 Check out the `vial` repository: